andfaulkner/pad-comments-sublime/README.md

 selection (or the whole row).

 ----------------------------------------------------------------------------------------------------
 More examples
 -------------
-### Centre pad line or selection with * character
+### Centre pad line or selection with default characters

-* Use no selection to pad the entire line.
-With the default settings, the following example:
+Use no selection to pad the entire line.
+With the default settings, in a JS file the following example:
 ```
 Redux wrappers
 ```